 Students are highly encouraged to consider PUBH 393: Public Health Fieldwork for one of their selective options.
 Public Health Fieldwork is intended to provide students first-hand exposure to public health practice.
 Fieldwork affords an opportunity to integrate concepts and skills learned in the curriculum while immersed in a practice setting.
 Any given fieldwork experience in public health should encourage the student to consider at least one if not all of the six curricular themes.
-Fieldwork locations are chosen from an array of public health sites established by the Undergraduate Fieldwork Developer, Professor Joy Getzenberg (joygetz@uic.edu or 312-413-8854).
+Fieldwork locations are chosen from an array of public health sites established by the Undergraduate Fieldwork Developer, Professor Joshua (Josh) Prudowsky (jprudo2@uic.edu).
+Appointments to discuss fieldwork opportunities can be scheduled via the following calendar link: https://calendly.com/joshuaprudowsky/45min.